Faith-Led Somatic Intensives for Women in Leadership

 But somewhere inside, you may sense that something in your own story is asking for attention too.

-For many women who care deeply for others, the idea of stepping away can feel complicated.
+For many women who care deeply for others, stepping away can feel complicated.

-But because the rhythms of your life have been shaped around showing up, staying strong, and being available for the people who depend on you.
+But because your life has been shaped around showing up, staying strong, and being available.

 Over time, it can become difficult to imagine what real space for your own healing might even look like.

-Faith-Led Somatic Intensives are designed to create that space.
+Faith-Led Somatic Intensives are designed to offer that.

 Throughout Scripture, the wilderness was often the place where God met His people most clearly.